Why partner with us?

 We work with our partners to provide skills-based volunteer and learning opportunities for their staff in addition to building robust talent pipelines, enabling them to demonstrate their commitment to global responsibility.

-You may choose to do this by sponsoring our flagship Engineering for People Design Challenge, which brings to life real-world design challenges in a safe and supportive environment, through a project-based learning approach.
-You could engage in our tailored Advocate Programme, which evolves skillsets to accelerate company growth and sustainability commitments, whilst balancing the needs of people and the planet in engineering solutions.
+You may choose to do this by sponsoring our flagship Engineering for People Design Challenge, which brings to life real-world design challenges in a safe environment, through a project-based learning approach.
+You could support our Systems Change Lab, an initiative uniting changemakers from across the engineering system to create tangible outcomes that will help shape a more globally responsible future for the profession.
 Or you may want the opportunity to inspire the next generation of engineers through a professional to student mentoring opportunity.

 Want to learn more?